Which hotel discount sites have lowest rates: study

-(NEXSTAR) — Considering an end-of-summer vacay?
-You may be scanning hotel discount sites for the best rate on a quick getaway but a new study by travel site InsureMyTrip shows you may get more bang for your buck on some versus others.
+Considering an end-of-summer vacay?
+You may be scanning hotel discount sites for the best rate on a quick getaway, but a new study by travel site InsureMyTrip shows you may get more bang for your buck on some versus others.

 Using data from 1,000 hotels across 20 cities, InsureMyTrip compared rates of three major booking sites to see who offers the cheapest deals on average — in addition to how much and how often.
 The study also compared discount booking sites with the cost of booking with hotels directly.